bteres/ZoomableDyGraphTSDB/README.md

 * Create dropdown list from OpenTSDB metrics and plot on selection.
 * Support multiple series on one plot.
 * Allow for error bars on graph.
+* Allow for further options from html such as setting start date, metric name, etc.

 ### Acknowledgement
 1. [kaliatech on Github](https://github.com/kaliatech).
 A lot of the code used in this library is taken from his work done on creating [dygraphs with dynamic zooming](https://github.com/kaliatech/dygraphs-dynamiczooming-example/blob/master/README.md).